 Masses streamed / recorded

-Sunday Masses are scheduled to be broadcast at each week From 5 July the new time for online Masses will be 10:30 am.
+Sunday Masses are scheduled to be broadcast at each week From Sunday 6 December the time for online Masses will be 10:30 am.
 This mass will remain available for viewing on both this website and our YouTube channel after it has been broadcast each week.

 If you join us online for Mass whilst it is still being live streamed, Mass will start playing from where it has got up to.
 To view the Mass from the start, please click on the YouTube logo in the bottom right hand corner, which will take you to the video on YouTube, where you can then click to watch Mass from the beginning.
 If you wish to view the Mass bigger than it is displayed on the website you will need need to view it via the YouTube channel.